Top left banner Top right banner

 Click to enlarge

 This is an image of a map providing an overview of the Hawaii-California Training and Testing Study Area.
-The map is showing the Hawaii Operating Area and Temporary Operating Area, the California Operating Area, and the transit corridor connecting the two.
+The map is showing the Hawaii Study Area, including the Hawaii Range Complex and Temporary Operating Area; the California Study Area; and the transit corridor connecting the two.

 Click to enlarge